moan0s/ILMO/README.md

 ## Using the software
 This software is Open-Source so you are invited to use it for free.
 But prehaps you need some help to adjust the software to your library or want some new features?
 Feel free to contact me!

+## Bugs and Security
+You found an error in the code, want to suggest an improvement etc..?
+Just put it on the Issue Tracker, I will read it!
+For security issues please contact me directly, adress see below.
+## Contact
+You have any questions or problems concernig the software?
+Contact me!
+E-Mail: julian-samuel@gebuehr.net